 - grated cheese

 Put the tater tots on the bottom of a greased 9×13 glass casserole dish.

 Cook the ground beef and season as desired.
 In our home, seasoning upsets my Crohn’s so I leave it plain.
 Some people like to add 1 tsp garlic, 2 tsp Worcestershire sauce, 2 tsp steak seasoning, and/or 1/2 tsp ground pepper.

 Spread the ground beef (seasoned or plain) onto the tater tots.

 Mix all of the other ingredients except the cheese in a bowl.
 Pour the soup mixture evenly on top of the ground beef layer and top with grated cheese.

 Bake at 350 degrees for 30-40 minutes or until cheese is bubbling.

-Instead of baking it right away, just cover it in tin foil and stick it in the freezer.
+Instead of baking this easy tater tot casserole right away, just cover it in tin foil and stick it in the freezer.
 As you can see from the picture below, I like to put the hamburger as the top layer on occasion (it all tastes the same in the end).

 When you’re ready to eat, you can defrost on the counter for a few hours (since there is no raw meat) and then cook at 350 degrees for 30-40 minutes or until the cheese is bubbling.